carbon-language/carbon-lang/docs/design/generics/details.md

 -   It could be unknown which category the type is in.
 In practice this will be essentially equivalent to having dynamic size.

-A type is called _sized_ if it is in the first two categories, and _unsized_ otherwise.
+A type is called "sized" if it is in the first two categories, and "unsized" otherwise.
 Note: something with size 0 is still considered "sized".
 The type-of-type `Sized` is defined as follows: